 The Spirits of the Air of Thursday, are subject to the South-winde; their nature is to procure the love of woman; to cause men to be merry and joyful; to pacifie strife and contentions; to appease enemies; to heal the diseased, and to disease the whole; and procureth losses, or taketh them away.

 My original sense of timing, found in the Libri Artum system, was to work at midnight on the day whose planet matched the working (or at 1am during Daylight Savings Time).
-I knew nothing of planetary hours at the time, or of calculating hours the way they’d appear on a sundial instead of a clock, or any of what the manuals or grimoires had to say on the subject.
-I got busy, did my first working, and within two days the statutory rapist I was working against got away from my friend, packed his bags, and moved to Florida.
+My sixteen-year old self knew nothing of planetary hours at the time, or of calculating hours the way they’d appear on a sundial instead of a clock, or any of what the manuals or grimoires had to say on the subject.
+I got busy, did my first working, and within two days the statutory rapist I was working against was removed from my friend’s life, packed his bags, and left for Florida.
 That was all the confirmation I needed to know I was on the right track!

 Later when I found out about the idea of “planetary hours,” it was the “midnight to midnight” chart in Waite’s Book of Ceremonial Magic, and I misread the times completely.
 Rather than realize the Hour-and-Day matched at Prime, I took the chart to mean the planet-and-day matched at 1am, 8am, 3pm, and 10pm – i.e. Hour of the Sun would be at 1, 8, 3, and 10 on Sunday (much like the above diagram from MS e.
 Mus.
 173!) – and practiced that way for years without my results suffering.

 More recently, when experimenting with the planetary hours as traditionally configured, or according to the chart I devised, I still find no obstacles in my work.
 Even during the first week of this experiment, when I forgot to adjust for Daylight Savings Time!